AnJayDo/vue-basic-alert/readme.md

 <template>
   <div id="app">
     <button
-        @click="$refs.alert
-        .showAlert(
+        @click="
+          $refs.alert.showAlert(
-            'success', // There are 4 types of alert: success, info, warning, error 35, // Size of the icon (px)
+            'success', // There are 4 types of alert: success, info, warning, error 'This is the information of something you may know Success.', // Message of the alert 'Success 200', // Header of the alert
+            { iconSize: 35, // Size of the icon (px)
-            'solid', // Icon styles: now only 2 styles 'solid' and 'regular' 'Success 200', // Header of the alert 'This is the information of something you may know Success.' // Message of the alert )"
+              iconType: 'solid', // Icon styles: now only 2 styles 'solid' and 'regular'
+              position: 'top right' } // Position of the alert 'top right', 'top left', 'bottom left', 'bottom right' )"
     >
         Click to Success alert
     </button>